amvitor-cm/anime-verse-frontend/README.md

 4. **Cross-Platform Development** - Responsive design principles and browser compatibility
 5. **Modern CSS Techniques** - Grid systems, custom properties, and advanced animations

 ## Contact

-For technical inquiries about the implemented features or to discuss similar projects, please reach out through appropriate channels.
+- If you’d like access to the full source code for this project, feel free to reach out:

+- Email: amvitor.cm@gmail.com
+- Telegram: @amvior

 ---